Analyzing Ashford (AINC) and Its Peers

 |2.38

-As a group, “Management consulting services” companies have a potential upside of 33.95%.
-Given Ashford’s peers higher probable upside, analysts clearly believe Ashford has less favorable growth aspects than its peers.
+As a group, “Management consulting services” companies have a potential upside of 35.66%.
+Given Ashford’s rivals higher probable upside, analysts clearly believe Ashford has less favorable growth aspects than its rivals.

 Summary